paprat/CollabIDE-Server/README.md

 ### Who do I talk to?

-For any queries contact at the given id:
+For any queries contact at:
 * Swapnil Saxena (swapnilsaxena@live.in, swapniliiit@gmail.com)